Sarah Vaughan: 1945–1948: Early solo career

 Vaughan began her solo career in 1945 by freelancing on 52nd Street in New York City at the Three Deuces, the Famous Door, the Downbeat, and the Onyx Club.
 She spent time at Braddock Grill next to the Apollo Theater in Harlem.
 On May 11, 1945, she recorded "Lover Man" for Guild with a quintet featuring Gillespie and Parker with Al Haig on piano, Curly Russell on double bass, and Sid Catlett on drums.
 Later that month, she went into the studio with a slightly different and larger Gillespie/Parker aggregation and recorded three more sides.

 After being invited by violinist Stuff Smith to record the song "Time and Again" in October 1945, Vaughan was offered a contract to record for Musicraft by owner Albert Marx, although she would not begin recording as a leader for Musicraft until May 7, 1946.
 In the intervening time, she recorded for Crown and Gotham and began performing regularly at Café Society Downtown, an integrated club in New York's Sheridan Square.

 While at Café Society, Vaughan became friends with trumpeter George Treadwell, who became her manager.
 She delegated to him most of the musical director responsibilities for her recording sessions, allowing her to concentrate on singing.
 Over the next few years, Treadwell made changes in Vaughan's stage appearance.
 Aside from a new wardrobe and hair style, she had her teeth capped, eliminating a gap between her two front teeth.

 Her recordings for Musicraft included "If You Could See Me Now" (written and arranged by Tadd Dameron), "Don't Blame Me", "I've Got a Crush on You", "Everything I Have Is Yours" and "Body and Soul".
 With Vaughan and Treadwell's professional relationship on solid footing, the couple married on September 16, 1946.

-In 1947, Vaughan performed at the third Cavalcade of Jazz concert held at Wrigley Field in Los Angeles which was produced by Leon Hefflin, Sr. on September 7, 1947.
+In 1947, Vaughan performed at the third Cavalcade of Jazz concert held at Wrigley Field in Los Angeles that was produced by Leon Hefflin, Sr. on September 7, 1947.
 The Valdez Orchestra, The Blenders, T-Bone Walker, Slim Gaillard, The Honeydrippers, Johnny Otis and his Orchestra, Woody Herman, and the Three Blazers also performed that same day.

 Vaughan's recording success for Musicraft continued through 1947 and 1948.
 Her recording of "Tenderly"—she was proud to be the first to have recorded that jazz standard—became an unexpected pop hit in late 1947.
 Her December 27, 1947, recording of "It's Magic" (from the Doris Day film Romance on the High Seas) found chart success in early 1948.
 Her recording of "Nature Boy" from April 8, 1948, became a hit around the time the popular Nat King Cole version was released.
 Because of a second recording ban by the musicians' union, "Nature Boy" was recorded with an a cappella choir.